ansys/pyedb/README.md

 handling and processing for building ready-to-solve projects.
 EDB addresses signal integrity (SI), power integrity (PI-DC), and electro-thermal work flows.
 You can import an AEDB file into AEDT to modify the layout, assign materials, and define ports, simulations, and constraints.
-You can then launch any of the Ansys electromagnetic simulators: HFSS, HFSS 3D Layout, Icepak, Maxwell, Q3D, and SIwave.
+You can then launch any of the Ansys electromagnetic simulators.

 EDB runs as a standalone API, which means that you don't need to open a user interface (UI).
 Because EDB opens the ``aedb`` folder for directly querying and manipulating layout design in